Locations:

 How painful is a dental bone graft?

+Dental bone grafting is a relatively minor procedure.
 Most people who have dental bone grafts report little to no pain.
-Just be sure you take all medications as prescribed and follow your post-operative instructions closely.
+Just be sure you take all medications as prescribed and follow your post-op instructions closely.

-Dental bone grafts have impressively high success rates.
+Dental bone grafts have success rates up to 100%, depending on the type.
 However, as with any procedure, failure is a possibility — especially among people who smoke or have certain medical conditions.
 Signs of dental bone graft failure include:

 • Pain or swelling that worsens after the first week.